hackclub/hackclub/workshops/robot_emails/README.md

 ### Getting Contacts

 Now, let's obtain our contacts from the `contacts.txt` file!
-(You don't have to write the comments, but it's great practice if you do)

 Create a function and initialize a dictionary to hold our emails and names in `key:value` format: